 Let’s understand this better with the help of the below example:

-Goods were insured with three insurance companies for the sum assured of Rs 10 lakh, 12 lakh, and 15 lakh respectively.
+A marine insurance company insures goods with three insurance companies for the sum assured of Rs 10 lakh, 12 lakh, and 15 lakh respectively.

 When the claim amount is more than the sum insured of one marine insurance policy

-One of the leading textile mills in Surat, J.N Clothing enjoys its presence in different parts of India Recently, the company has also started exporting its products to Middle East nations.
+One of the leading textile mills in Surat, J.N Clothing enjoys its presence in different parts of India.
+Recently, the company has also started exporting its products to Middle East nations.

 Read More: How to file a claim under Marine Insurance?

-To ensure the smooth global business operations, J.N Clothing has bought a marine insurance policy.
+To ensure smooth global business operations, J.N Clothing has bought a marine insurance policy.
 However, instead of purchasing one single insurance policy, J.N Clothing bought the marine insurance plans from two different insurers—Insurer A (Rs 50 lakh coverage) and Insurer B (Rs 20 lakh coverage).
 At the time of buying the second policy, J.N Clothing informed the first insurer.

 Thankfully, J.N Clothing had marine insurance policies, and therefore, the company approached the insurers for the claim settlement.